Asthma clinics are run by Sister Becky Wych and Nurse Liz Holmes.

 The practice offers a full range of contraceptive services.
 We don’t hold a special clinic but you can discuss your needs with any of the doctors.

 Dr Kate Jenkins is our contraceptive lead for the practice and is able to fit implants and contraceptive coils including the Mirena system.
-If you are particularly interested in either of these methods then please make an appointment with Dr Jenkins to discuss this.
+If you are particularly interested in either of these methods then please arrange a telephone consultation with Dr Jenkins to discuss this.

 For further information please visit: